 Afternoon

 Experience the history of Geneva by joining a guided tour of Rose Hill Mansion on the northeast side of Seneca Lake.
-Then head to Three Brothers Wineries & Estates, home to Stony Lonesome Wine Cellars, Passion Feet Wine Barn, Bagg Dare Wine Company, and War Horse Brewing Co., for an afternoon of wine and beer tastings.
-Before dinner, walk along South Main Street to see the historic rowhouses across from Pulteney Park and down Seneca Street to discover colorful murals, beautiful architecture, and the historic Smith Opera House.
-Stop into Stomping Grounds bookstore and Total Recall arcade.
+Then head to Three Brothers Wineries and Estates, home to Stony Lonesome Wine Cellars, Passion Feet Wine Barn, Bagg Dare Wine Company, and War Horse Brewing Co., for an afternoon of wine and beer tastings.
+Explore indoor fun at Total Recall 315, where you can play unlimited-play arcade and pinball, or browse books and gifts at Stomping Grounds.
+Before dinner, walk along South Main Street to see the historic row houses across from Pulteney Park and down Seneca Street to discover colorful murals, beautiful architecture, and the historic Smith Opera House.
+Opened in 1894, the Smith has a rich history of hosting music, dance, theater, speeches, and films.
+A major 1994 restoration preserved the building’s original 1894 exterior and its opulent 1931 Art Deco interior.

+Dinner

+Select from among the exceptional restaurants on Seneca or Linden Streets, like FLX Table, The Rusty Pig, Eddie O’Briens Grille & Bar, or the speakeasy at Vinifera.
 Linden Street has a European atmosphere on Friday and Saturday nights when the Herringbone brick road is closed to vehicles.
 Visitors can enjoy outdoor dining, live music, and dancing at innovative food and drink establishments.

-Dinner

-Select from among the exceptional restaurants on Seneca or Linden Streets, like FLX Table, The Rusty Pig, Eddie O’Brien’s Grille & Bar, or the speakeasy at Vinifera.
-Also, consider the Ports Cafe on West Lake Road, Ichiro Japanese Restaurant or Cosentino’s Ristorante on Exchange Street, Anorah on Castle Street, and Kindred Fare on US Route 20.
+Also, consider Ports Cafe, Ichiro Japanese Restaurant, Anorah, Edgar’s Restaurant in the Castle, and Kindred Fare.
 Enjoy an exquisite meal at Geneva on the Lake, which offers stunning views of Seneca Lake and beautifully manicured gardens.

 Evening

-The Linden Social Club and Microclimate Wine Bar are intimate spaces to enjoy a creative cocktail or local wine.
-Alternatively, you can take a sunset stroll down Long Pier with a refreshing wine slushy or a delicious scoop of Gifford’s ice cream from Long Pier Ice Cream & Rentals.
+Cap the night with craft cocktails at The Linden Social Club or a glass of local wine at Microclimate.
+Or take a sunset stroll down Long Pier with a wine slushy or a scoop of Gifford’s ice cream from Long Pier Ice Cream.

 Signature Events